 I have taught since 1981 and have worked in Kent and Somerset before my family moved to Leicestershire.

 I have 3 sons aged 31, 29 and 25.
 Our eldest son lives in San Francisco, our middle son in London and our youngest is still at university.

 Initially I came to Bridge Junior School as a Learning Support Assistant prior to completing a teacher training course.
 I have been teaching at Bridge Junior School for over ten years and I have the role of mathematics subject leader.
 I took on the role of Year Group Leader three years ago and more recently I have been mentoring newly qualified teachers.

-This term (Autumn 2015) I was appointed as a staff governor.
+I was appointed as a staff governor in the Autumn of 2015.
 I decided to put myself forward as I am fully committed to providing the best opportunities for all of the children at our school.
 I believe in the ethos and values that the school promotes.
 It makes our school a very special place to work and learn in.

 I have only been a Governor since September 2015, however four of my grandchildren attended the school and whenever I was able to come to an assembly or an school event I was impressed with the calmness and friendliness of everyone I met there.
 Now my daughter works at the school as a teacher and Bridge Junior School was an obvious choice for me when I decided I would be interested in being a school Governor.I am delighted to have joined the board and hope over time to be more involved with the school and its activities.
 I have a background as a mental health professional and am currently the clinical director of a hospice.

 I have worked as a Teaching Assistant at Bridge Junior School since 2001.
 Both of my children attended the school and left having had an excellent learning experience in preparation for their future.
 I wanted to become a Governor to further enhance my knowledge and connection with the school.
 I strive to succeed in ensuring each and every child receives a positive and enjoyable time at Bridge.